 I actually tripped across this option through my Linux desktop at home.
 I noticed how the designers of Ubuntu (a Linux distributor) had used the KISS principle in the original install of the platform.
 The desktop was very easy on the eyes because it was simpler.
 So I returned to the Windows system I used at work and started experimenting with “Themes”.

 Using the screen above, you can see how the graphics is “older” technology.
 The objects have sharper edges, the colors a bit bolder.
 Much of this is obtained by clicking the “Windows Classic” theme.
 I fine-tuned my theme using the “Window Color” tool.
-I rim all the windows I am in with a red border, and made menu options red.
+I rim the window I am in with a red border, and made menu options red.
 You notice how the background on the title bar is dark with white letters -- again, something that is easy to see.

 If there is a drawback it is that not all applications that run on the Windows platform inherit all these properties.
 Not even Microsoft Office applications.
 Furthermore, it appears that Windows 10 may not provide a Windows Classic option.

 High contrast display themes are rather fun -- but often impractical.
 I encourage everyone to try it.
 You may be surprised at the possibilities.
 Basically, you go back to the pre-VGA days where the color pixels were bigger.
 That red-on-black screen displayed earlier in the article becomes the rule for Word, Excel and Outlook and Internet Explorer.
 If the course of my day only involved what was on my computer, things would be fine.
 Unfortunately, many web sites are not designed for high contrast.
-I found that some sites data entry fields were invisible and controls were hard to identify.
+I found that some data entry fields were invisible and controls were hard to identify.
 If it was not for the web sites, I would probably stick with high-contrast.

 In conclusion, it is theoretically possible to switch between high-contrast and Windows Classic but you will probably find it cumbersome.